 And your least favourite?

-What one skill should every successful theatre professional have?
+What is the one skill every successful theatre professional should have?